Enoumy/capymanga/README.md

 ## Installation (build from source)

 I'd like to eventually make installing Capymanga really easy.
-While Capymanga is being built, you can use it by building from source.
+While Capymanga is being built, you can use it by building it from source.
 If these instructions do not work, please feel free to let me know by filing an issue!

 1. If you haven't already, **install [kitty](https://sw.kovidgoyal.net/kitty/)**.